Overview

 - In the main sidebar, select Jobs under the ATS header.

-- Select the job you want to add a knockout question for.
+- Search for, filter by, or scroll to the job you want to add a knockout question for.

-- In the rule settings, select each field to add or update settings for this knockout question rule.
+- Select any of fields on this page to add or update settings for this knockout question.
 Required fields are indicated by an asterisk * next to the field name.

-- Select the Save rule button in the top right.
+- When your rule settings are set, select the Save rule button in the top right.

 Field name | Description |